kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 {{< feature-state for_k8s_version="v1.13" state="alpha" >}}

-In Kubeernetes version 1.13, you can configure dynamic audit webhook backends  AuditSink API objects.
+In Kubernetes version 1.13, you can configure dynamic audit webhook backends AuditSink API objects.

-To enable dynamic auditingm you must set the following apiserver flags:
+To enable dynamic auditing you must set the following apiserver flags:

 - `--audit-dynamic-configuration`: the primary switch.
 When the feature is at GA, the only required flag.
 - `--feature-gates=DynamicAuditing=true`: feature gate at alpha and beta.